kuglatec/chess-engine/README.md

 # hardware requirements
 the system the engine is running on should have at least 4 gb of ram available when running on depth 4. increasing the depth above 4 is not recommended due to heavy ram usage (20gb+)

+# known issues
+1. the engine sees stalemates as checkmates.
+2. threefold repetition and en passant arent implemented.
+3.